Board of Directors

-Courtney Jurbala is Secretary of the BFA Board.
+Courtney Jurbala is treasurer of the BFA Board.
 She holds Bachelors in both Accounting and Economics from Hartwick College in New York.
 Ms. Jurbala also received her MBA from the University of Colorado.
-Ms. Jurbala has recently become the General Manager of Research Tissue and Cells for a subsidiary of AlloSource, a non-profit tissue bank, out of Centennial, Colorado.
+Ms. Jurbala has recently become the General Manager of Essent Biologics, a subsidiary of AlloSource, a non-profit tissue bank, out of Centennial, Colorado.
 Prior to this change, she spent her entire career in Finance for several industries.
-Ms. Jurbala currently serves as the Board liaison for the School Accountability Committee (SAC).
+Ms. Jurbala currently serves as the Board liaison for the Finance Committee and Parent Teacher Organization (PTO).

 - Only one (1) person per family may serve on the Board at any one time.